Befriending the Inner Voice

 There were often debates over actions when an unusual behavior or thinking became problematic, abnormal, a threat to the community, or even a person’s health or wellbeing.

 The decisions about when and in what circumstances a treatment was justified were always the more significant challenge.
 The constant thread in developing therapeutic mental healthcare or interventions was searching for the most critical aspect of human life and functioning, where healing help would benefit most.
-The narrative aspect of our inner life and outward expression that guides human life and shapes personal experience became a central focus of mental health therapeutic work and studies.
+The narrative part of our inner life and outward expression—that guides human life and shapes personal experience—is a central focus of mental health therapeutic work and studies.,

 Efforts toward therapeutic support for mental and emotional difficulties go back to the earliest human existence in social groups and communities.